Quantitative Language Automata: Introduction

-\begin{flushleft}\justifying \textbf{\sffamilyContribution and Overview.} Our main contribution is the definition and systematic study of QLAs within a three-dimensional framework of aggregator functions (run, word, and language aggregators), which supports the specification and verification of quantitative hyperproperties over nonprobabilistic and probabilistic language generators.
+\paragraph{Contribution and Overview.} Our main contribution is the introduction and systematic study of quantitative language automata (QLAs), based on three layers of aggregation: run, word, and language aggregation.
+This framework supports the specification and verification of quantitative hyperproperties over both nonprobabilistic and probabilistic language generators.

-\cref{sec:preliminaries} presents our definitional framework and \cref{sec:applications} gives several examples of QLAs for specifying quantitative hyperproperties. \cref{sec:problems} introduces the QLA evaluation, nonemptiness, and universality problems that we study. \cref{sec:evaluation} focuses on the evaluation problem of QLAs with word and language aggregators $\Inf$, $\Sup$, or $\E$, and \cref{sec:emptiness} on the nonemptiness and universality problems of these. \cref{sec:limit} switches the focus to QLAs with word and language aggregators $\LimInf$ and $\LimSup$. \cref{sec:conclusion} concludes with potential research directions.
-We summarize our decidability and complexity results in \cref{tbl:complexity}.
-We provide proof sketches in the main text; the details are deferred to the appendix.
+\cref{sec:preliminaries} introduces the formal framework, and \cref{sec:applications} illustrates it through examples of quantitative hyperproperties specified by QLAs. \cref{sec:problems} defines the evaluation, nonemptiness, and universality problems studied in the paper. \cref{sec:evaluation} analyzes evaluation for QLAs with word and language aggregators in $\{\Inf,\Sup,\E\}$, and \cref{sec:emptiness} studies the corresponding nonemptiness and universality problems. \cref{sec:limit} turns to the limit-aggregator fragment, namely QLAs whose word or language aggregator is $\LimInf$ or $\LimSup$. \cref{sec:conclusion} concludes with directions for future work.
+We summarize our main decidability and complexity results in \cref{tbl:complexity}.